ronaksinghconnect/Gameszone-sales-performance-dashboard-excel-tableau/README.md

 ## Contact / where this sits in my portfolio
 This project demonstrates the full analyst workflow: **data hygiene → feature engineering → story-driven visual analytics → actionable business recommendations**.
 It’s a core project in my portfolio that I discuss in interviews to illustrate how I prioritize business impact and reproducibility.
-If you'd like a condensed resume bullet or script for explaining this project in a 60–90 second interview answer, I can provide that next.

 ---